 They love a good joke and being with people with a good sense of humor.

-The Color of the December Birthstone and its Secret Meaning
+December’s Color and its Secret Meaning

 Turquoise is celebrated the world over for its excellent blue tints.
 The costliest stones are normally sky blue, while other Turquoise stones are grey or green in color.

 The green in Turquoise is normally because of the iron component.
 It displays a grainy surface owing to its gem structure.